avaframe/AvaFrame/docs/DFAnumerics.rst

 The contribution of each particle to the different mesh points is summed up to finally give the mesh value.
 This method ensures that the total mass and momentum of the particles is preserved (the mass and momentum on the mesh will sum up to the same total).
-Flow depth and velocity grid fields can then be deduced from the mass and momentum fields and the cell area (real area of each grid cell).
+Flow depth and velocity mesh fields can then be deduced from the mass and momentum fields and the cell area (actual area of each grid cell, not the projected area).

 Neighbor search
 ------------------

 The lateral pressure forces are computed via the SPH flow depth gradient.
-This method is based on neighborhood particle interactions, meaning that it is necessary to keep track of all the particles within the neighborhood of each particle.
+This method is based on particle interactions within a certain neighborhood, meaning that it is necessary to keep track of all the particles within the neighborhood of each particle.
 Computing the gradient of the flow depth at a particle location, requires to find all the particles in its surrounding.
 Considering the number of particles and